albertum1/Time_Series_MTABT/README.md

 # Business Case
-1. Who would be interested in this?
+1. How will MTA budgeters have a reasonable expectation of revenue through volatile conditions?
-2. What does the forecast look for different bridges?
+2. What is the opportunity cost for MTABT if NYC initiates a lockdown?
-3. What does the forecast look for different bridges relative to prior year?
+3. What can residents do to help relieve the pressures of MTA deficit?

 # Data